yousrakdc/ratazana/README.md

 # Ratazana

-Ratazana is a web application designed for sports enthusiasts, particularly fans of Nike jerseys.
-It offers users the ability to browse, like, and track prices of various jerseys, providing an intuitive interface for discovering and managing their favorite sports apparel.
+Ratazana is a web application designed for sports enthusiasts, particularly fans of football jerseys.
+It offers users the ability to browse, like, and track prices of various jerseys, providing an intuitive interface for discovering and managing their favorite jerseys.

 ## Features